adilsaid64/british-airways-project/README.md

 First data was scrapped from [Skytrax](https://www.airlinequality.com/airline-reviews/british-airways) website.
 This was my first attempt at scrapping data and I was sucessful in scraping most of the data.
 However I was struggling with scraping the star ratings that users gave.
 To help, I used this [notebook](https://www.kaggle.com/code/minnikeswarrao/web-scraping-on-skytrax-com/notebook).

 The next stages inovled cleaning the data and checking for missing values.
+Futher details on ths can be seen in the notebook.

 ## Exploratory Data Analysis